-When you see any of my products and you would like to purchase one (or more!), simply go to my Contact Page where you will find my telephone numbers, a contact form and my E-mail address if you rather keep a copy of your message.
+When you see any of my products and you would like to purchase one (or more!), simply go to my Contact Page where you will find a contact form, my telephone numbers and my workshop address.

 Please let me know which of the products you would like to purchase and where you will want it delivered.
 I will get back to you as soon as I have a quotation ready.

 My answer will include all costs with delivery charges and no surprises.
 The piece or item you are purchasing will be fully insured in case it needs to be shipped to you.

 If you want a piece that is not in my portfolio and you choose it to be individually designed and custom made for you, then we will arrange a meeting, if possible and necessary, to discuss your choices and options.
 This will include wood species, fixings and fixtures, other materials and finishes.
 The quotation I give you will stay as it is as long as the design does not change considerably and that’s a promise.